wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 This is just a sample moodle install there's no sample data or anything it just shows you how you could baseline a virgin moodle install for maximum ease when making repeated virgin CMS deployments.
 You can do the same thing for Joomla,Wordpress or Drupal if you chose to.

-1. Follow the all the pre-requisite steps above
+1. Follow the all the pre-requisite at the top of this page

-In addition to the pre-requisite steps above alter the following settings in your Stackscript:
+2. Once the pre-requisite steps are all followed, also alter the following settings in your Stackscript:

+>     "The number (1, 2 or 3) of the template you are using" to "1"
 >     "The Display name for your website e.g. My Demo Website" to "My Moodle Demo"
 >     "APPLICATION" to "moodle"
 >     "APPLICATION IDENTIFIER" to "4"